robertocamp/GCP/README.md

   2. setup a Service Account for TF to use:
       1. Go to the create service account key page.
       2. Select the default service account or create a new one
-  3. if you are storing the key file in your project , add it to .gitignore
+  3. if you are storing the key file in your project , **DO NOT** add it to .gitignore
   4. provider code can be in either "versions.tf" or "main.tf"

 ## TERRAFORM